keu/docs/astro/kubepodoperator-local.md

     ]}>
 <TabItem value="windows and mac">

-1. Go to the `$HOME/.kube` directory that was created when you enabled Kubernetes in Docker and copy the `config` file into the `/include/.kube/` folder in your project.
+1. Go to the `$HOME/.kube` directory that was created when you enabled Kubernetes in Docker and copy the `config` file into the `/include/.kube/` folder in your Astro project.
 The `config` file contains all the information the KubernetesPodOperator uses to connect to your cluster.
 For example:
     ```apiVersion: v1
     clusters:
     - cluster: